 The design offers good ankle support and the waterproof feature will keep your feet warm in colder temperatures.

 They’re still breathable, due to the mesh uppers it still allows your feet to breathe without making them sweat.

-As many good hiking shoes, they are designed to withstand extremely harsh conditions like rough terrains, mud, slick wet rocks, steep surfaces.
+Like many good hiking shoes, they are designed to withstand extremely harsh conditions like rough terrains, mud, slick wet rocks, and steep surfaces.

-Perfect for anyone climbing roofs, from roofers to solar installers, gutter cleaners.
-They stick on the metal surfaces and have a secure and sure traction.
-They are available in low-cut, mid-cut, waterproof or vent version.
+Perfect for anyone climbing roofs, from roofers to solar installers, and gutter cleaners.
+They stick on the metal surfaces and have secure traction.
+They are available in low-cut, mid-cut, waterproof, or vent versions.

 An overall handsome boot that comes in 3 different colors: blue and grey, brown and red (as in the picture), blue and yellow.
 The midsole is SPE Vibram which adds an extra level of comfort and stability to keep you balanced in steep & weird angles.